kipkosgeii/Instagram_TV/README.md

    Let’s say you’re a Product Data Scientist at Instagram.
 How would you measure the success of the Instagram TV product?

    1. I understood my end goal
-         -Meaure success rate using likes
+               -Measure success rate using likes
    3. Got the data-set updated it on my git